Las Vegas Books Were the Biggest Winners on Super Bowl Sunday

 Yet, the books make their money off the hold which was much higher than initial projections.
 Mike Lawton is a senior analyst for the state’s Gaming Control Board.
 He released the following statement concerning this year’s numbers:

 “Overall, considering the difficult operating environment Nevada sportsbooks were facing, these figures represent the fifth-highest total all-time for Super Bowl betting volumes since Nevada has been recording these figures.
 That being said, the Board is very pleased with these results.”

 The US sports betting industry as a whole has been on an incredible run since last July (unlike these teams that have lost the Super Bowl in a big way).
 As more and more states open their boarder to legal sports betting, the monthly handle is exploding behind a high rate of growth.

 Nevada is clearly the most established market in the country with heavy concentrations of land-based retail sportsbooks in Las Vegas and Reno.
 The state continues to post some impressive volume numbers in online betting through mobile sportsbook apps.

 In comparison, New Jersey books took in $117.4 million in bets on the big game.
 They walked away with a 9.6 percent hold to generate $11.3 million in revenue.

-Overall, the Garden State has been shattering monthly records for its total sports betting handle.
+Overall, the Garden State has been shattering monthly records for its total sports betting handle, winning as hard as these teams that won the Super Bowl).
 While it is projected to take over the top spot in the US when it comes to legal sports betting overall, Nevada once again proved that it is still king when it comes to betting on the biggest game of the year.